 Travels from California, USA

-Lindsey Vonn's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Lindsey Vonn's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 The most successful race skier in American history, Lindsey Vonn broke record after record during a career that spanned nearly two decades.
 In addition to winning 3 Olympic medals, 2 World Championship gold medals, and 82 World Cup races, Vonn became a household name, as her accomplishments and grit often put skiing in the mainstream news.